Generalized solution for the Herman Protocol Conjecture: Main results

+The following arguments are explained for the discrete variant of the process, but it is easy to see that everything generalizes to the other versions, as well.
+The only relevant nontrivial property that we make use of is that the tokens have a circular order that cannot change without a collision of tokens.
+That is, tokens cannot jump through one another without first occupying the same position; this was exactly the property that we focused on when defining the three variants.

-The (possibly new) nodes will be numbered by $1,2,\dots,2N$.
-The location of the $j$-th token at time $t\in\mathbb{N}_{\geq0}$ is described by the random variable $X_{t}(j)$ where $j=1,2,\dots,K_{t}$ and $K_{t}$ stands for the number of tokens at time $t$, where the tokens are numbered compatible to their ordering on the circle (but the beginning of the enumeration is arbitrary).
+To define the non-trivial potential, the core idea of the paper, we number the nodes by $0$, $1$, $2$, $\dots$, $2N-1$.
+The location of the $j$-th token at time $t\in\mathbb{N}_{\geq0}$ is described by the random variable $X_{t}(j)$ where $j=1$, $2$, $\dots$, $K_{t}$ and $K_{t}$ stands for the number of tokens at time $t$, where the tokens are numbered compatible to their ordering on the circle (but the beginning of the enumeration is arbitrary).
 Generalizing the notation $K_{t}$ we will write $K_{t}(x)$ for the (random) number of tokens at time $t$ for the process starting at the initial state $x$.
-In particular $K(x):=K_{0}(x)$ denotes the number of tokens at state $x$.
-As in the introduction $\mathbf{T}:=\mathbf{T}(x):=\min\{t\ |\ K_{t}(x)=1\}$ is the hitting time of a one-token state, i.e. the execution time of the self-stabilizing algorithm.
-Note that this notion is not affected by the symmetrization of the process.
-Also, we need a notation for the hitting time of a three-token state what will turn out to be a major turning point in the evolution of the process, so $\tau:=\min\{t\ |\ K_{t}(x)=1\}$.
-We will refer to the equidistant three-token configuration in this way without elaborating on the cases where $2N$ is not divisible by $3$.
+In particular, $K(x):=K_{0}(x)$ denotes the number of tokens at state $x$.
+As before, $\mathbf{T}:=\mathbf{T}(x):=\min\{t\ |\ K_{t}(x)=1\}$ is the hitting time of a one-token state, i.e. the execution time of the self-stabilizing algorithm.
+Note that this notion is not affected by the symmetrization of the process we implemented in the previous chapter.
+Also, we need a notation for the hitting time of a three-token state, as it turns out to be a crucial point in the evolution of the process, so we put $\tau:=\min\{t\ |\ K_{t}(x)=3\}$.

-The final goal of the paper is to prove \begin{thm} $E\mathbf{T}\leq\frac{4}{27}N^{2}$ with equality if and only if we start from the equidistant three-token state. \end{thm} To verify this bound, it seems natural not only to keep count on when the process terminated but to have a way to measure ``how far'' we are from the end in expectation.
-Then the goal becomes to show that the this measure is the worst (i.e. the highest) through the whole process if and only if the initial state is the equidistant three-token state.
-So we define a ``potential'' that grows from zero to one as the process gets closer to its final state.
-We will denote the first such potential by $\Phi$ what is defined in an obvious way: assign to a state $x$ the expected value of the remaining time until it terminates, and rescale it into $[0,1]$:

-for all state $x$.
-By \cite{MO05}, if $x$ is a configuration with three tokens, then $\Phi$ gets the form